LeMaitre Vascular (NASDAQ:LMAT) Updates Q1 2022 Earnings Guidance

-LeMaitre Vascular (NASDAQ:LMAT – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share guidance of $0.260-$0.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.300.
-The company issued revenue guidance of $37.70 million-$39.70 million, compared to the consensus revenue estimate of $39.22 million.LeMaitre Vascular also updated its FY 2022 guidance to $1.350-$1.450 EPS.
+LeMaitre Vascular (NASDAQ:LMAT – Get Rating) last issued its quarterly earnings data on Thursday, February 24th.
+The medical instruments supplier reported $0.28 earnings per share for the quarter, missing the consensus estimate of $0.31 by ($0.03).
+The business had revenue of $39.50 million during the quarter, compared to analysts’ expectations of $39.70 million.
+LeMaitre Vascular had a return on equity of 12.42% and a net margin of 17.42%.
+The company’s revenue was up 5.2% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.34 earnings per share.
+As a group, analysts predict that LeMaitre Vascular will post 1.39 earnings per share for the current fiscal year.

-A number of research firms have commented on LMAT.
-Zacks Investment Research raised shares of LeMaitre Vascular from a sell rating to a hold rating in a research report on Wednesday.
-Barrington Research cut their target price on shares of LeMaitre Vascular from $62.00 to $54.00 in a research report on Friday, February 25th.
-Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $61.80.
+A number of research analysts have commented on the company.
+Barrington Research decreased their price target on LeMaitre Vascular from $62.00 to $54.00 in a research note on Friday, February 25th.
+Zacks Investment Research upgraded LeMaitre Vascular from a sell rating to a hold rating in a research note on Wednesday, March 2nd.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has an average rating of Buy and a consensus target price of $61.80.

-The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 24th.
-Stockholders of record on Tuesday, March 8th will be given a dividend of $0.125 per share.
-This is an increase from LeMaitre Vascular’s previous quarterly dividend of $0.11.
-The ex-dividend date is Monday, March 7th.
-This represents a $0.50 dividend on an annualized basis and a dividend yield of 1.03%.
-LeMaitre Vascular’s payout ratio is presently 34.92%.

-In related news, insider Trent G. Kamke sold 7,929 shares of LeMaitre Vascular stock in a transaction on Wednesday, March 2nd.
-The shares were sold at an average price of $48.22, for a total transaction of $382,336.38.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CFO Joseph P. Pellegrino, Jr. sold 807 shares of the business’s stock in a transaction on Monday, December 27th.
-The stock was sold at an average price of $52.00, for a total transaction of $41,964.00.
+In other news, CFO Joseph P. Pellegrino, Jr. sold 807 shares of the stock in a transaction on Monday, December 27th.
+The stock was sold at an average price of $52.00, for a total value of $41,964.00.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, insider Trent G. Kamke sold 7,929 shares of the stock in a transaction on Wednesday, March 2nd.
+The shares were sold at an average price of $48.22, for a total value of $382,336.38.
 The disclosure for this sale can be found here.
-Insiders own 14.10% of the company’s stock.
+16.50% of the stock is currently owned by company insiders.

-Hedge funds have recently made changes to their positions in the business.
-MML Investors Services LLC lifted its stake in LeMaitre Vascular by 4.6% in the 4th quarter.
-MML Investors Services LLC now owns 6,066 shares of the medical instruments supplier’s stock worth $305,000 after purchasing an additional 264 shares in the last quarter.
-State of Tennessee Treasury Department lifted its stake in LeMaitre Vascular by 22.9% in the 4th quarter.
-State of Tennessee Treasury Department now owns 10,968 shares of the medical instruments supplier’s stock worth $551,000 after purchasing an additional 2,047 shares in the last quarter.
-Sei Investments Co. lifted its stake in LeMaitre Vascular by 6.0% in the 4th quarter.
-Sei Investments Co. now owns 18,346 shares of the medical instruments supplier’s stock worth $974,000 after purchasing an additional 1,033 shares in the last quarter.
-Cubist Systematic Strategies LLC raised its position in shares of LeMaitre Vascular by 14.3% during the 4th quarter.
-Cubist Systematic Strategies LLC now owns 23,165 shares of the medical instruments supplier’s stock valued at $1,164,000 after buying an additional 2,903 shares in the last quarter.
-Finally, California State Teachers Retirement System raised its position in shares of LeMaitre Vascular by 5.3% during the 4th quarter.
-California State Teachers Retirement System now owns 26,671 shares of the medical instruments supplier’s stock valued at $1,340,000 after buying an additional 1,338 shares in the last quarter.
-Institutional investors and hedge funds own 85.82% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of LMAT.
+BlackRock Inc. raised its stake in LeMaitre Vascular by 1.0% in the fourth quarter.
+BlackRock Inc. now owns 3,147,424 shares of the medical instruments supplier’s stock valued at $158,097,000 after buying an additional 31,590 shares in the last quarter.
+Geode Capital Management LLC grew its holdings in shares of LeMaitre Vascular by 5.7% during the fourth quarter.
+Geode Capital Management LLC now owns 354,487 shares of the medical instruments supplier’s stock worth $17,805,000 after purchasing an additional 18,983 shares during the last quarter.
+Bank of New York Mellon Corp grew its holdings in shares of LeMaitre Vascular by 8.5% during the third quarter.
+Bank of New York Mellon Corp now owns 238,521 shares of the medical instruments supplier’s stock worth $12,663,000 after purchasing an additional 18,670 shares during the last quarter.
+Alliancebernstein L.P. grew its holdings in shares of LeMaitre Vascular by 48.6% during the fourth quarter.
+Alliancebernstein L.P. now owns 30,740 shares of the medical instruments supplier’s stock worth $1,544,000 after purchasing an additional 10,060 shares during the last quarter.
+Finally, Stifel Financial Corp grew its holdings in shares of LeMaitre Vascular by 18.8% during the fourth quarter.
+Stifel Financial Corp now owns 40,096 shares of the medical instruments supplier’s stock worth $2,014,000 after purchasing an additional 6,342 shares during the last quarter.
+Institutional investors own 85.82% of the company’s stock.

 About LeMaitre Vascular (Get Rating)